frederic-perez/AmE-dictionary/data/idioms.md

 __break ranks__
 __break something down__
 __break the bank__ :three: To be very expensive.
 The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
-__break the ice__ To make people who have not met before feel more relaxed with each other.
+__break the ice__ :two: To make people who have not met before feel more relaxed with each other.
 __break the news__ To reveal information, often that which is bad or upsetting. _Who is going to break the news of her husband’s accident?_
 __break your back__ :two: To work extremely hard.
 __break your duck__ To do something for the first time.